 Here's a few travel tips for visiting Naxos that might help your vacation planning:

-- Ferries sail from Ermoupoli port in Syros.
+- Ferries sail from the port at Ermoupoli in Syros.
 Ferries arrive at the port in Naxos Town (Chora) in Naxos.

 - For places to stay in Naxos, I suggest looking at Booking.
 They have a great selection of apartments in Naxos and areas to consider staying include Agios Prokopios, Agios Georgios, Plaka, Naxos Town, Filoti, Apollonas, and Moutsouna.
 If you are traveling to Naxos in the peak months of summer, I advise reserving hotels in Naxos a month or so in advance.
 I've a full guide here: Where to stay in Naxos.